ChrstphrHll/npc_gen/students/Alys Ylyndar.md

 year: 3
 guild: Burk
 partyID: 39
+tags:
+- Human
+- Monk
+- Diplomacy
+- 3rd
+- Burk
 ---
 # Alys Ylyndar
 ---
 ### Description
 - 3rd year Human Monk in Burk
-- straight auburn hair that's braided with violet ribbon (med), Pale Blue eyes, and Fair skin
+- straight auburn hair that's braided with violet ribbon (med), Blue eyes, and Fair skin
 - Is Contented and Licentious, and has Contributing as their ideal

 ### Organizations